Perfect Chocolate Cupcakes with Buttercream Frosting

 I made the cupcakes pictured above for the intermission bake sale at our middle school’s production of Peter Panic, a made-for-tweens musical about theater kids fighting an evil football coach for enough funding to perform Peter Pan.
 (Whew!)
 Below is the same cupcake with the same frosting, but restyled for Easter by said tween and me.

 Perfect chocolate cupcakes

 As for the cake: For years I’ve oscillated between searching for the perfect chocolate cupcake recipe and avoiding baking chocolate cupcakes at all.
 I already have a favorite chocolate cake, but I’m not in love with the way it translates to cupcakes.

-I hope this pair of recipes will help simplify your life in the same rewarding way they’ve done for mine.
+I hope this recipe and its companion Classic Buttercream Frosting will help simplify your life in the same rewarding way they’ve done for mine.
 Have fun, and see you next time.

 - 1 1/2 teaspoons baking powder

 - 2 teaspoons vanilla extract